-Once at the activity, have students review what they've learned by clicking on the link, "Building Your System."
-Then have them study the digestive organs in more depth by clicking on the "Inside Story."
+Next, students should go to a Digestive System Activity on The Learning Site.
+Once at the activity, students should review what they've learned by clicking on the link, "Building Your System."
+Then they should study the digestive organs in more depth by clicking on the "Inside Story."

-As the benchmark for this lesson states, it's important for students to realize that the indigestible parts of food are eliminated, and that people obtain energy and materials for body repair and growth from food.
-To continue to illustrate these ideas, have students follow the final link on The Learning Site, "Food Path."
-This activity depicts various foods traveling through the digestive system, and introduces students to nutrition terms such as carbohydrates, protein, fat, vitamins, and minerals.
+As the benchmark for this lesson states, it's important for students to realize that the indigestible parts of food are eliminated and that people obtain energy and materials for body repair and growth from food.
+To continue to illustrate these ideas, students should follow the final link on The Learning Site, "Food Path."
+This activity depicts various foods traveling through the digestive system and introduces students to nutrition terms such as carbohydrates, protein, fat, vitamins, and minerals.

 Ask questions such as the following to assess student understanding of the benchmark ideas:

 - How is protein in milk broken down?

 - What happens once food enters the small intestine?

 - What happens to fiber in the body?